 Process Validation in Biopharmaceutical Production

-This comprehensive, practical training will clarify the whole landscape of process validation and give tools on process validation in biopharmaceutical production.
+This practical training clarifies the whole landscape of process validation and covers a variety of tools for performing process validations in biopharmaceutical production.

 - 2 days

 Process validation is the method to demonstrate that a pharmaceutical process is suitable to effectively and reproducibly produce a medicinal product of consistent quality.

 Process Validation can be complicated, for instance in biopharmaceuticals many different process parameters affect the production process and different aspects should be part of the validation.
 Furthermore, biotechnological processes are prone to variability due to raw materials, the inherent variability of bioprocesses and the variability in test results.

 In the last years the whole concept of process validation also dramatically changed: the life-cycle approach was introduced and different new regulations have been issued.